AasthaThakker/LinkPeek/README.md

 A lightweight browser extension that helps you quickly inspect suspicious links before opening them.

-Instead of manually checking every URL on multiple websites, LinkPeek gives a quick contextual overview directly inside the browser — useful for security enthusiasts, SOC analysts, researchers, or anyone who deals with lots of links daily.
+Instead of manually checking every URL on multiple websites, LinkPeek gives a quick contextual overview directly inside the browser, useful for security enthusiasts, SOC analysts, researchers, or anyone who deals with lots of links daily.

 > This project is still under active development and ongoing improvements are being made for better stealth detection, performance optimization, and overall user experience.